-Chalice and PatenA chalice and paten are presented to every Masters degree graduate of the McAfee School of Theology during the commissioning service just prior to graduation.
+Chalice and PatenA chalice and paten are presented to every Master of Divinity (M.Div.) and Master of Christian Ministry (M.A.C.M.) graduate of the McAfee School of Theology during the commissioning service just prior to graduation.
 The chalice and paten are symbols of the Christian Church that recall the last meal Jesus shared with his disciples prior to his crucifixion.

 The last supper has become a ritual meal of the Christian Church in which Christ’s death is remembered.
 The chalice and paten are given to McAfee graduates as an acknowledgment of the priestly role students will play when they celebrate and observe this meal in a ministry context.